Easy Guide to Stocking Essential Medicines at Home!!

 • 🗑️ Dispose properly – Never throw into open rubbish; follow local disposal guidelines.

-What are other essentials to keep in the medical kit?
+What other essentials should be kept in the medical kit?

 • 🩹 Band-aids (Different sizes) – For minor cuts and scrapes.